cybersteffie/tokyoketoapi/README.md

 `yarn` to install dependencies.

-`yarn migrate` to run migrations and database setup.
+`yarn migrate` to run migrations and setup database.

+`yarn seed` to seed initial data from `models/seed/addSpots.js`.

 `yarn test` to run tests.